joshgerdes/jekyll-uno/_drafts/ims-payroll-not-opening-as-a-published-application-in-azure-virtual-desktop.md

 After the Left entry was changed from -1444 to 684.
 IMS became visible again as a published application and on the Full Desktop.

+Due to the hard-coded user registry entries, this specific issue would have occurred regardless of Azure Virtual Desktop, running in a Terminal Services environment, or even locally, when working with different monitor setups.

-_Note: Some applications may have configuration files stored in the user's AppData folders instead of the registry._
+_Note: Some applications may have configuration files stored in the user's AppData folders instead of the registry; if in doubt, raise a support ticket with the application vendor._